 Rooted in ancient tradition

-Walking on pilgrimage to a holy place has a long history in various religious traditions.
+Walking on a Pilgrimage to a holy place has a long history in various religious traditions.
 From ancient times, the pilgrimage was often a rigorous physical journey that combined spiritual intent with a testing of heart and soul.
 We too embark on a journey of faith, hope and inner resolve for a common good.

 A brief history – the footprints of divinity